ntd252/LuckyAZ/README.md

 # LuckyAZ
-A small game about randomness and luckiness
+A small game about luck and randomness

 Game rules:
 - The game will generate a "random walk" with character from A to Z across 10x10 box matrix.
 The "walk" is continuous from one box to another.